 3. The Ban on Synthetics

-The new law explicitly excludes any cannabinoids that are synthesized in a lab, which immediately criminalizes the production and sale of Delta-8 THC and THC-O.
+The new law explicitly excludes any cannabinoids that are synthesized in a lab, which will criminalize the production and sale of Delta-8 THC and THC-O products.

 Federal Law vs. State Law